-In May 2018 Hilton announced its new Travel with Purpose target to cut its environmental impact by 50% by 2030.
-As one of 23 sub-targets, Hilton has set the goal to reduce waste by 50%.
+In May 2018, Hilton announced its new Travel with Purpose target to cut its environmental impact by 50% by 2030.
+As one of 23 sub-targets, Hilton has set the goal to reduce landfilled waste by 50% for owned and managed properties under Hilton's operational control.
 Hilton has also set an underlying waste target to reduce food waste to landfill by 50% and to reduce single use plastics across the business.
 These goals directly contribute to reducing carbon emissions and support our company's climate strategy.
+In 2018, our landfill waste intensity was .0056 metric tonnes per square meter, representing a 40.5% decrease over our 2008 Baseline.